Beekan/CTF_WriteUps/OverTheWire/Bandit/Level1>Level2.md

 # Explanation

-The only difference between this level and the one before is the file name is a special character.
-To counter this the '<' option is used which specifies that whatever comes next is a file name.
+The only difference between this level and the one before is that the filename is a special character.
+To counter this the '<' option is used which specifies that whatever comes next is a filename.